anandku06/ReactJs_Leveling/notes.md

 ## Portal
 - a feature that allows you to render a child component into a DOM node that exists outside the hierarchy of the parent component
 - can be useful for scenarios like modals, tooltips or dropdowns, where you want to break out of the usual parent-child structure and render in a different part of the DOM
+- using a module createPortal from react-dom package, takes two params, one is the component/content to be rendered, and second where to render(may be a div or in a component)